apparentorder/r53db/README.md

 The schema name `route53` is just a suggestion, you can change it if you like (or don't create a separate schema and import into the default  `public` schema).

-The `IMPORT FOREIGN SCHEMA` command will `CREATE FOREIGN TABLE` for each Hosted Zone in your Route53 Database.
+The `IMPORT FOREIGN SCHEMA` command will create a Foreign Table for each Hosted Zone in your Route53 Database.
 DNS Names are adjusted to be easy-to-use PostgreSQL table names (e.g. the Hosted Zone `example.com` would become `example_com`).

 Run `\dE+ route53.` (note the terminal `.`) afterwards to verify that the foreign tables have been added.

-##### OS-specific instructions
+### OS-specific instructions

 These instructions assume that PostgreSQL is already installed.
 Adjust as necessary.